juliogomez/devops/README.md

 cd devops_tutorial
 ```

-Please download the source code to create the WebEx Teams microservice that will allow your WebEx Teams bot interact with users and the WebEx Teams servers.
+Please download the source code to create the Webex microservice that will allow your Webex bot to interact with users and the Webex servers.

 ```shell
 git clone https://github.com/juliogomez/myhero_spark.git